rapidsai/legate-boost/docs/source/Legate_Boost.rst

    :language: python

-This simple example demonstrates how to train a regression model on the california housing dataset using ``Legate Boost``.
-Although the code looks similar to standard XGBoost, Legate Boost automatically enables multi-GPU and multi-node computation. ``Legate Boost`` achieves multi-GPU and multi-node scaling through its integration with cupynumeric and the Legion runtime.
+This simple example demonstrates how to train a regression model on the california housing dataset using ``legate-boost``.
+Although the code looks similar to standard XGBoost, legate-boost automatically enables multi-GPU and multi-node computation. ``legate-boost`` achieves multi-GPU and multi-node scaling through its integration with cupynumeric and the Legion runtime.
 Unlike traditional GPU libraries that allocate data to a single device, ``cupynumeric`` creates ``logical arrays`` and abstract